ubccpsc/310/docs/26w1/project/d2-make-it-testable.md

 and HTML parsing around it, and not one test verifies what happens when geocoding **fails** — even though that behaviour was explicitly required.
 That second gap is where you're going to start.

-## Warm-up — one more place campus needed to go

-D1 asked you to make `campus` appear in three responses: the buildings list, a single building, and the body returned when a building is deleted.
-That was the whole requirement but it wasn't the whole system.

-`POST /api/v2/search` can filter and return building-derived fields too, and right now `campus` isn't one of them.
-Nothing in D1 told you that, because it wasn't part of D1.
-It's part of this deliverable, and it's the same kind of gap D1 already showed you can exist without anything flagging it.

-**Time-boxed to 30 minutes.** Make `campus` searchable.
-Land it as its own pull request, separate from everything else below — small and self-contained enough that a reviewer could check it in isolation.

 ## Step 1 — Try to verify a requirement